 - If NW-TT is configured to send Sync, Follow_Up and Announce messages on behalf of the DS-TT, then TSCTSF deactivates the Grandmaster functionality on behalf of the DS-TT in NW-TT using UMIC (see also clause K.2.2.4 of TS 23.501 [2]).

 - If the UE has moved inside the Time Synchronization Coverage Area, then the TSCTSF adds the DS-TT PTP port to the PTP instance and also (re-)activates the Grandmaster functionality (described in clause K.2.2 of TS 23.501 [2]).

+Upon a NG-RAN timing synchronization status update, the NG-RAN report the change via AMF or provisioned via OAM to the TSCTSF as described in clause 4.15.9.X.Y.